 Harvest Home Recipe from the Homestead

 If you’re going to have a celebration, you’re going to need a tasty treat.
 Try these simple Cattern Cakes brought to us by our British Isles friends.
-Cattern Cakes were traditionally made on the lace-maker’s holiday, St. Catherine’s Day.
-This feast day happens to fall on my birthday, so I’m particularly fond of making Cattern Cakes.
-Something like a scone crossed with a biscuit, these a simple to make and well-suited to breakfast or dessert.
+Traditionally, Cattern Cakes are made on St. Catherine’s Day (the lace-maker’s holiday).
+Cattern Cakes taste like a scone crossed with a biscuit, so they’re great for breakfast or dessert.

 This recipe is adapted from one my favorite traditional recipe books, The Festive Table, by Jane Pettigrew.